VardanMelik/bixrp-old/src/bixd/nodestore/README.md

 ## Discussion

-RocksDBQuickFactory is intended to provide a testbed for comparing potential rocksdb performance with the existing recommended configuration in rippled.cfg.
+RocksDBQuickFactory is intended to provide a testbed for comparing potential rocksdb performance with the existing recommended configuration in bixd.cfg.
 Through various executions and profiling some conclusions are presented below.

 * If the write ahead log is enabled, insert speed soon clogs up under load.
 The